silvermine/videojs-airplay/README.md

 A plugin for [Video.js](http://videojs.com/) versions 6+ that adds a button to the control bar that will open the AirPlay menu if it is available on the user's device.

+_NOTE: there is a [`videojs-airplay`](https://www.npmjs.com/package/videojs-airplay)
+package that is in no way associated with `@silvermine/videojs-airplay`.
+The `videojs-airplay` module appears to only support VideoJS version 5.x, whereas our `@silvermine/videojs-airplay` module supports VideoJS 6.x._

 ## How do I use it?

 The `@silvermine/videojs-airplay` plugin includes 3 types of assets: javascript, CSS and